hieudku/FitApp/README.md

 ### Pulling the Repository

-- On the new computer, clone the repository or pull the latest changes from the remote repository.:point_down:
+- On the new computer, clone the repository or pull the latest changes from the remote repository. :point_down:

   ```bash
   git clone <repository-url>